 - Category C: Individual having two dependants: MUR 515,000.

 - Category D: Individual having three dependants: MUR 600,000.

 - Category E: Individual having four or more dependants: MUR 680,000.

-- Where the dependant under Category B, C, D, E, or G is a child pursuing a non-sponsored, full-time undergraduate course at a recognised tertiary educational institution, an additional claim can be made for MUR 225,000 in respect of each dependant pursuing one’s undergraduate course in Mauritius at an institution recognised by the Tertiary Education Commission or outside Mauritius at a recognised institution.
+- Where the dependant under Category B, C, D, E, or G is a child pursuing a non-sponsored, full-time undergraduate or postgraduate course at a recognised tertiary educational institution, an additional claim can be made for MUR 500,000 can be made.

 - No exemption is allowed for an undergraduate course where: